 Students leaving school prior to dismissal should notify the teachers of any classes they will miss.
-Parents must report to the office to pick up a student dismissal slip.
-Students will be dismissed from class after the classroom teacher has received the student's dismissal slip.
+Parents must report to the office to pick up a student..
+Students will be called and dismissed from class after the parent reports to the office.